JavierPoduje/frontendtest/README.md

 - [ESLint](https://sass-lang.com/)
 - [Prettier](https://prettier.io/)

 Despite the simplicity of the problem, I aimed to give the project a well-structured and maintainable codebase.
 To achieve this, I separated the `ChessBoard` and `Sidebar` components into their own files, and utilized SCSS variables to keep the styling organized.
-The project follows the best practices and guidelines set by [ESLint and VueJS](https://eslint.vuejs.org/rules/) and [Prettier](https://github.com/vuejs/eslint-config-prettier) for code quality and consistency.

 A live version of the solution can be accessed [here](https://frontendtest-psi.vercel.app/).

+## Coding Conventions

+The project adheres to the following coding conventions and best practices:

+- **ESLint and Vue.js**: Linting rules provided by ESLint and the official Vue.js style guide.
+See [ESLint Vue.js rules](https://eslint.vuejs.org/rules/) for more details.
+- **Prettier**: Recommended Prettier configuration for Vue.js projects.
+See [Prettier Vue Configuration](https://github.com/vuejs/eslint-config-prettier#prettier-config-for-vue) for more details.
+- **BEM (Block Element Modifier)**: BEM methodology for CSS styling.
+See [getbem.com](https://getbem.com/) for more details.

 ## Dependencies